Hiatal Hernia Repair and Bariatric Surgery

 Hiatal Hernia is a frequent side effect associated with obesity and morbid obesity.
 As the body mass increases, so do the risks of Acid Reflux and GERD.

 Nearly 42% of gastric sleeve surgery patients either have a Hiatal Hernia or Para-Esophageal Hernia which must be resolved before or during the weight loss procedure.

 So if you are diagnosed with a hiatal hernia and planning on undergoing bariatric surgery, here is everything you need to know to find the right procedure!

-What are Hiatal Hernias?
+What is Hiatal Hernia?

-Hiatal Hernia is a condition where the patient’s stomach is partitioned, unnaturally, by the diaphragm.
-Creating a section of the stomach above the diaphragm and a section below the diaphragm.
+A hiatal hernia is a condition where the patient’s stomach is partitioned, unnaturally, by the diaphragm.
+Creating a section of the stomach above the diaphragm and below the diaphragm.

 - Chest Pain